openregister/deployment/README.md

 # Data loading via HTTP

+## When promoting a register from alpha -> beta (or discovery -> alpha)

+When promoting a register to a new phase we must make sure we copy the exact data that was approved in the previous phase.
+I.e. if promoting from alpha to beta, we must copy the data via RSF from the alpha register to the new beta register.

+	curl https://{register}.alpha.openregister.org/download-rsf | curl -X POST @- -u user:pswd https://{register}.alpha.openregister.org/load-rsf --header "Content-Type:application/uk-gov-rsf"

+However, new field and register register data must be loaded from github using the scripts below.

+## Loading data to registers in existing phases from github

 To reload data into existing register via HTTP, you can run this script passing the register name and the phase name, you will be prompted if you want to delete data and if you want to load data, eg: